Chillandchat/mobile/README.md

 Chill&chat is a free and open-source mobile chat application that can send messages instantly to anyone around the world with a Chill&chat account.
 It's an amazing way to socialize and connect with your friends, especially in lockdown!

 Register!
 Join, and Chat!
 It's that simple!
-Available in iOS and android via Expo GO
+Available in iOS and android via Expo GO!

 ### License